Air Force Assignment System

-Each member of a military couple serves in his or her own right.
+Each member of a military couple serves in their own right.
 This means military couples must fulfill the obligations inherent to all Air Force members they are considered for assignments to fill valid manning requirements and must perform duties that require the skills in which they are trained.
 Provided these criteria are met, military couples may be considered for assignment where they can maintain a joint residence.

 The voluntary stabilized base assignment program provides airmen a stabilized tour in exchange for volunteering for an assignment to a historically hard-to-fill location.

 Normal personnel support facilities (military or civilian) aren’t available at certain continental U.S. (CONUS) stations or within a reasonable distance.
 This creates a degree of hardship for personnel assigned to these stations.

 To prevent involuntary assignment at these locations for long periods, the Air Force established a minimum 15-month tour for single and unaccompanied personnel and a minimum 24-month tour for accompanied personnel.
 Individuals assigned to a CONUS-isolated station may request reassignment upon completion of the tour.